NTMNathan/discord-dashboard/README.md

 3. Rename `example.env` to `.env` and fill the required values from the Discord **OAuth2** and **Bot** Page. **Do not show anyone these!**

-4. Install all of the required NPM modules with the following command
+4. Install all of the required NPM modules with the following command...
 ```bash
 npm install --save
 ```